 The Children of the Devil

 42 Therefore Jesus said to them, “If God were your father, you would love me, for I came out and have come from God.
-For I haven’t come of myself, but he sent me.
-43 Why don’t you understand my speech?
-Because you can’t hear my word.
+For I have not come of myself, but he sent me.
+43 Why do you not understand my speech?
+Because you cannot hear my word.
 44 You are of your father, the devil, and you want to do the desires of your father.
-He was a murderer from the beginning, and doesn’t stand in the truth, because there is no truth in him.
-When he speaks a lie, he speaks on his own; for he is a liar, and the father of lies.
-45 But because I tell the truth, you don’t believe me.
+He was a murderer from the beginning and does not stand in the truth because there is no truth in him.
+When he speaks a lie, he speaks from his own nature, for he is a liar, and the father of lies.
+45 But because I tell the truth, you do not believe me.
 46 Which of you convicts me of sin?
 If I tell the truth, why do you not believe me?
 47 He who is of God hears the words of God.
-For this cause you don’t hear, because you are not of God.”
+For this reason you do not hear, because you are not of God.”

 Before Abraham Was, I Am

-48 Then the Jews answered him, “Don’t we say well that you are a Samaritan, and have a demon?”
+48 Then the Jews answered him, “Do we not say rightly that you are a Samaritan and have a demon?”

 54 Jesus answered, “If I glorify myself, my glory is nothing.
 It is my Father who glorifies me, of whom you say that he is our God.

 55 You have not known him, but I know him.
 If I said, ‘I do not know him,’ I would be like you, a liar.
 But I know him and keep his word.
 56 Your father Abraham rejoiced to see my day.
 He saw it, and was glad.”

 57 The Jews therefore said to him, “You are not yet 50 years old!
 Have you seen Abraham?”